Improving "Fast Iterative Shrinkage-Thresholding Algorithm": Faster, Smarter and Greedier: Introduction

-Though achieving optimal convergence rate for objective function value, the convergence of the sequence $\seq{\xk}$ generated by Algorithm~\ref{alg:fista} has been an open problem.
-This question was answered in \cite{chambolle2015convergence}, where Chambolle and Dossal proved the convergence of $\seq{\xk}$ by considering the following rule to update $\tk$: let $d > 2$ and \beq \tk = \sfrac{k+d}{d} ,~~~ \ak = \sfrac{\tkm-1}{\tk} = \sfrac{k-1}{k+d} . \eeq Such a rule maintains the $O(1/k^2)$ objective convergence rate, and moreover allows the authors to prove the convergence of $\seq{\xk}$.
+Although achieving optimal convergence rate for objective function value, the convergence of the sequence $\seq{\xk}$ generated by Algorithm~\ref{alg:fista} was initially an open problem.
+This question was answered in \cite{chambolle2015convergence}, where Chambolle and Dossal proved the convergence of $\seq{\xk}$ by considering the following rule to update $\tk$: let $d > 2$ and \beq \tk = \sfrac{k+d}{d} ,~~~ \ak = \sfrac{\tkm-1}{\tk} = \sfrac{k-1}{k+d} . \eeq Such a rule maintains the $O(1/k^2)$ objective convergence rate, and also allows the authors to prove the convergence of $\seq{\xk}$.
 Later on in \cite{AttouchFISTAGrad15}, \eqref{eq:fista-cd} was studied under the continuous time dynamical system setting, and the convergence rate of objective function is proved to be $o(1/k^2)$~\cite{AttouchFISTA15}.
-For the rest of the paper, we shall use ``FISTA-CD'' to refer \eqref{eq:fista-cd}.
+For the rest of the paper, we shall use ``FISTA-CD'' to refer to \eqref{eq:fista-cd}.